 Bitcoin’s Roller Coaster Ride

 Though the stock market has certainly undulated more than usual since the coronavirus outbreak, Bitcoin has been especially volatile.
 The cryptocurrency has doubled in value since reaching its 52-week low of $3,858 in March.
 You would be hard-pressed to find a stock that had such a volatile stretch across a span of a couple months.
-Bitcoin is the largest cryptocurrency by market value so there is considerable interest in this alternative currency as a value store, a digital currency used in the context of crypto casinos and beyond.
+Bitcoin is the largest cryptocurrency by market value so there is considerable interest in this alternative currency as a value store, a digital currency used in the context of bitcoin casinos and beyond.

 It appears as though economic turmoil might be beneficial to Bitcoin and other cryptocurrencies.
 Savvy investors are well aware of the fact that money moves to gold other precious metals when the economy nosedives.
 This phenomenon is also proving true with Bitcoin.
 In other words, if the economy improves, there is a good chance investors will sell some of their Bitcoin stake, reinvesting it in stocks and mutual funds.